-- To encourage the development of socially responsible behaviour.
+- To encourage the development of respectful and responsible citizenship.

 The Code of Conduct applies to all members of the school community at school, traveling to and from the school, at any school-related activity at any location, or any circumstance/activity that will have an impact on the school environment.

-In fostering a community of respect, inclusion, fairness and equity, we expect students to not be discriminatory towards others because of appearance, colour, ethnicity, religion, race, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age.
+In fostering a community of respect, inclusion, fairness and equity, we expect persons to not discriminate based on race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation, gender identity or expression, or age.

-As members of the school community, we believe in:
+As members of the MRE school community, we believe in: